LeonMengoni/Xylella-Fastidiosa/README.md

 where the mean dispersal distance $\beta$ (measured in kms) is assumed to be $\lbrace\beta = 0.1\rbrace$.

+**The kernel is not normalized because, after the initial local growth, we want the population in the origin cell to remain the same.
+We are not modeling a diffusion of individuals, but the spread of a disease, which does not cure.**

 #### Long-distance dispersal

 The long-distance dispersal is modelled by isotropic stochastic dispersal.